Feature

 Rider to watch: Julie Bego

 Cofidis comes into this Tour de France Femmes struggling for results.
 Their best UCI Women’s WorldTour result was an eighth-place finish for Valentine Fortin at Classic Brugge-De Panne.
-Their leader for the race Victoire Berteau is well suited to the hillier terrain and will like her chances at a high finish on the stage 2.
+Their leader for the race Victoire Berteau is well suited to the hillier terrain and will like her chances of s good result on stage two.

-Julie Bego will be making her Tour debut at just 20 years of age after finishing fifth at the Tour de l'Avenir Femmes in 2024.
-Former world champion from 2016, Amalie Dideriksen, also lines up for the French squad after her transfer from Uno-X Mobility.
+Julie Bego will be making her Tour debut at just 20 years of age after finishing fifth at the Tour de l'Avenir Femmes in 2024 and could be good for th young rider classification, while 2016 World Champion, Amalie Dideriksen, also lines up for the French squad, giving them more sprint options.
 The aim of the Cofidis squad should be to get themselves into the breakaways.

 EF Education-Oatly